vihangd/alpaca-qlora/README.md

 # LLM Fine-Tuning with QLoRA

-This repository can help to instruct-tune Open LLaMA, RedPajama or StableLM models on consumer hardware using QLoRA (Original implementation [here](https://github.com/artidoro/qlora)).
+This repository can help to instruct-tune Open LLaMA, RedPajama, Falcon or StableLM models on consumer hardware using QLoRA (Original implementation [here](https://github.com/artidoro/qlora)).
 It's mostly based on the original alpaca-lora repo which can be found [here](https://github.com/tloen/alpaca-lora).
 Please note that this has only been tested on Open LLama 3b and RedPajama 3b Models, but should work with other models.
 Contributions are welcome!

 ### Local Setup